leoraclet/leoraclet.github.io/src/content/about/me.md

 ## Hobbies

+**Hiking**: I love hiking in the mountains and beautiful places to enjoy nature’s beauty.
+The amazing views are my favorite part.

+**Traveling**: Growing up, I was fortunate to travel extensively with my family, and I’d love to continue exploring the world.
+I’ve already explored China, England, Scotland, Italy, and much of France.

-**Programming**: I'm mostly a self-taught programmer since my 11 years old and I'm always trying to learn new things.
+**Programming**: I’ve been self-teaching programming since I was 11, and I’m always eager to learn new things.